UnnatiSangani/Udacity-FEND-Project1-TravelBlogWebsite/README.md

-Project Personal Blog
+# Blog Website

-This is a simple web-project which is about a travel blog, build using custom images, layout and styling.
+This is a responsive demo web-project which is about a travel blog, build using custom images, flexbox, grid and card layout and media-query.
 It has two pages:

 1. Home page
 2. Blog Page

-Technologies:
+## Technologies:
 HTML
 CSS